About

 Within my garden design process I endeavour to:

-Print less, have online meetings where possible, use electricity from renewable sources.
+Printing less, using online meetings where possible, using electricity from renewable sources.

 Ciria - Designing SuDS